Chocolate syrup is a delicious and easy way to top off desserts or drinks.

 Both the chocolate syrup and sauce are made from cocoa powder, water, and sugar.

-Depending on the coffee drink you’re making (although you can use both the syrup and sauce for much more), you can choose to make the thinner chocolate syrup or the more heavy chocolate sauce.
+Depending on the coffee drink you’re making (although you can use both the syrup and sauce for much more), you can choose to make the thinner chocolate syrup or the heavier chocolate sauce.

-I found that chocolate syrup is best used for most iced coffees because it’ll incorporate better than the chocolate sauce.
+I found that chocolate syrup is best used for most iced coffees because it incorporates better than chocolate sauce.

-Hot drinks, like a delicious mocha, are better made with chocolate sauce for that intense flavor and thicker consistency.
+Hot drinks, such as a delicious mocha, are best made with chocolate sauce for its intense flavor and thicker consistency.

 Tip: If you’d rather make the chocolate sauce, then you can check out this complete recipe.